 Since your basal metabolic rate (the calories you burn at rest) accounts for 60–70% of the calories burned throughout the day, it’s important to calculate that as a starting point if you’re wanting to create a deficit.
 How much your body burns at rest depends on many variables such as genetics, age, hormones and muscle mass.
 See our Essential Guide to Your Metabolism for starters.

 TWO WAYS TO LOSE WEIGHT

-OK, so now you know about creating a calorie deficit; let’s talk about how to achieve it.
-There are two ways to lose weight: changing what you eat and changing how you move.
+Now you know about creating a calorie deficit; let’s talk about how to achieve it.
+There are two ways to lose weight: changing what you consume and changing how you move.
 Most people find a combination of the two leads to the most effective weight loss.